gasparka/thesis/docs/pyha.rst

     0.3125 [0:-4]

 Default FP type in Pyha is ``Sfix(left=0, right=-17)``, that is capable of representing numbers between [-1;1] with 0.000007629 resolution.
-This format is chosen because it is 18 bits and fits into FPGA DPS blocks and it can represent normalized numbers.
+This format is chosen because it is 18 bits and fits into common FPGA DPS blocks :cite:`cycloneiv` and it can represent normalized numbers.

 General recommendation is to keep all the inputs and outputs of the block in the default type.

 Fixed-point sliding adder
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Lets consider converting the moving-window adder to fixed-point implementation.
+As an example, consider converting the sliding window adder, developed earlier, to FP implementation.

-Conversion to fixed point requires changes only in the ``__init__`` function.
+Conversion to FP requires changes only in the ``__init__`` function (:numref:`fp_sliding_adder`).

 .. code-block:: python
-    :caption: Accumulator
+    :caption: Fixed-point sliding adder
-    :name: Fixed-point sliding adder
+    :name: fp_sliding_adder

     def __init__(self, window_size):
-        self.shr = [Sfix()] * window_size
+        self.mem = [Sfix()] * window_size
         self.sum = Sfix(left=0)
     ...

-The first line denotest that the shift-register shall be holding ``Sfix`` elements instead of ``integers``.
+First line sets ``self.mem`` to store ``Sfix()`` elements instead of ``integers``, note that it does not define the
-Note that it does not define the fixed-point bounds, meaning it will store 'whatever' is assigned to it, it is
+fixed-point bounds, meaning it will store 'whatever' is assigned to it.
+Final bounds are determined during simulation.

-kind of lazy stuff.
+For the ``self.sum`` register, another lazy statement of ``Sfix(left=0)``, this means that the integer bits

-For the ``self.sum`` we have used another lazy statement of ``Sfix(left=0)``, this means that the integer bits
+are forced to 0 bits on every assign to this register.
+Fractional part is left openly determined during simulation.
-are forced to 0 bits on every assign, that is value is saturated if larger.
+Rest of the code is identical to the 'integer' version.

 .. _rtl_sfix_saturate: